-The Peters Township Public Library participates with the IRS and Pennsylvania Department of Revenue to provide both Federal and State Tax forms for the convenience of our library patrons.
+The Peters Township Public Library participates with the IRS and Pennsylvania Department of Revenue to provide a limited number of both Federal and State Tax forms for the convenience of our library patrons.
 As soon as tax forms/publications become available, we place

 them in our Tax Distribution Area located on the second floor of the library.